etorri/mctl/README.md

 Braking state means shorting both motors to ground.
 With the 51:1 gears this shouldn't really be necessary.

-The PWM has 10KHz frequency with resolution of 4000 steps.
+The PWM has 10KHz frequency and motor driver documentation says max 20KHz.
-This might be an overkill and perhaps even the 20KHz freq with 2000 steps would be too.
-The motor driver documentation says max 20KHz.
+DCO clock 16MHZ with

 The driver operates at 5v and high level signal is 3.27v which is uncomfortably close to the 3.3v of msp430 so level converters are needed.

 The INA, INB pins in MSP need to be in the same port to be able to change them simultaneously.
-Otherwise the motor will be in braking mode for a short period.
+Otherwise the motor might be in braking mode for a short period.
+Documentation mentions

 Example: